hpssjellis/maker100-curriculum/README.md

 Created August 2024 by Jeremy Ellis [LinkedIn](https://www.linkedin.com/in/jeremy-ellis-4237a9bb/).
 Limited consulting available as I am still a full time Educator.

 A new to Robotics teacher might want to look at class tone suggestions in the [new-teacher.md](new-teacher.md) file.
 The first page can be printed to give to the class.
 Explanations on other pages.
+These are just suggestions change or ignore it.

 Webpage Dynamic [Price-list.html](https://hpssjellis.github.io/maker100-curriculum/price-list.html) ranging from Economy ~$2,000 to setup the class to Default ~ $7,000 USD to get started and Kitchen Sink at about $31,000 USD. the default is basically what I use.